Weekly Sales Performance Improvement Plan Template For Reps

 3 ways to start taking personal responsibility

-With the above in mind, below are 3 of the the best ways to start improving your ability to take responsibility for your sales performance:
+With the above in mind, below are 3 of the best ways to start improving your ability to take responsibility for your sales performance:

 1. Focus on what you can control